 Is the discovery of these genes of benefit?

-As it does not only improve long-term neuronal survival.
-But also promote the regeneration of neurons which can be of great help in treating several neurodegenerative disorders.
+As it not only improves long-term neuronal survival.
+But also promote the regeneration of neurons, which can be of great help in treating several neurodegenerative disorders.

 References